Geek-Research-Lab/MeowDB/README.md

 -------------------
       MeowDB
 -------------------
-MeowDB is an experimental suicidal javascript database library inspired by a <a href="https://github.com/Geek-Research-Lab/UNIX-DatabaseLibrary">previous work</a>.
+MeowDB is an experimental suicidal javascript database library inspired by my old <a href="https://github.com/Geek-Research-Lab/UNIX-DatabaseLibrary">previous work</a>.